-The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a set of questions patients are asked about their experience in a hospital shortly after discharge.
+Shortly after discharge from the hospital, patients are asked a series of questions about their experience.
+This is known as the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
 Some 4,000 U.S. hospitals participate in the surveys each year, gathering about 3 million patient perspectives.

 The data from the surveys is used to create objective hospital reviews on the consumer-focused Hospital Compare website.
 These HCAHPS survey questions are updated regularly to improve the quality and accuracy of the aggregated reviews.

-How many HCAHPS questions are there, and what are they about?
+How many HCAHPS survey questions are there, and what are they about?

 Despite the changes over the years, the theme of the HCAHPS survey has remained similar.
-There are eight domains in the HCAHPS 2020 survey.
-Each domain encompasses a different aspect of the patient’s experience with the hospital, with the exception of the final section, which asks the patient demographic questions for analytical purposes during the processing stage.
+There are eight sections in the HCAHPS 2022 survey.
+Each section encompasses a different aspect of the patient’s experience with the hospital, with the exception of the final section, which asks the patient demographic questions for analytical purposes during the processing stage.

 - Your care from nurses